matheusbarcc/forum-nest-clean/README.md

 - **Business Logic**: Contains the core business rules and entities of the application.

-## Architecture

-This project is designed with Clean Architecture principles, promoting separation of concerns and enhancing maintainability.
-The architecture is divided into three primary layers: **Domain**, **Interface/Gateways**, and **External**.

-### Domain Layer

-- **Business Logic**: Contains the core business rules and entities of the application.

 ### Interface/Gateways Layer

 - Serves as the bridge between the internal (Domain) and external layers.